ham7a311/Wally/README.md

 In the Budgets section, users can set monthly budgets for different categories.
 - Notifications when spending approaches the budget limits.
 - Historical budget analysis.

-## Transactions
-The Transactions page allows users to view and manage all transactions.
-- Users can add, edit, or delete transactions.
-- Search functionality to find specific transactions.

 ## Notifications
 This section is dedicated to alerts and reminders related to transactions and budgets.